rails/rails/guides/source/configuring.md

 * `config.time_zone` sets the default time zone for the application and enables time zone awareness for Active Record.

-* `config.autoloader` sets the autoloading mode.
-This option defaults to `:zeitwerk` when `config.load_defaults` is called with `6.0` or greater.
-Applications can still use the classic autoloader by setting this value to `:classic` after loading the framework defaults:

-    ```ruby
-    config.load_defaults 6.0
-    config.autoloader = :classic
-    ```

 ### Configuring Assets

 * `config.assets.enabled` a flag that controls whether the asset